AnrdyShmrdy/ezrassor_teleop/README.md

 ## How to compile it:

-If you are wanting to test this yourself, here are the commands to build the packages from your ros2 workspace directory root:
+If you are wanting to test this yourself, clone this repository to the src folder in your ros2 workspace directory

+Then navigate back to the root of your ros2 workspace directory and run either

-`colcon build --packages-select ezrassor_teleop_interfaces`
+`colcon build --symlink-install`

+or

-`colcon build --packages-select ezrassor_teleop_actions`
+`colcon build --packages-select ezrassor_teleop_interfaces ezrassor_teleop_actions --symlink-install`

+Then after you have built the packages, run the command to source your ros2 environment:

+`source install/setup.bash`

-To verify whether the ezrassor_teleop_interfaces package was built, run this command:
+Before testing, verify whether the ezrassor_teleop_interfaces package was built, run this command:

 `ros2 interface show ezrassor_teleop_interfaces/action/Teleop`

-To rebuild the interfaces package after modifying it, make sure to run this command in order to do so:
+Note that if you modifiy the interfaces package. you will need run this command in order to rebuild it:

 `colcon build --packages-select ezrassor_teleop_interfaces --cmake-clean-cache`